Coping With Epilepsy Austin Biofeedback and EEG Neurofeedback Center

 After seeing me he got me on meds and then ordered a 5-day video EEG (where they took me off the meds cold turkey, yikes!) and an ambulatory EEG.

-If your neurologist ordered the test, try having your PCP order it and see if it makes a difference to your insurance company.
+If your neuro ordered the test, try having your PCP order it and see if it makes a difference to your insurance company.
 Also call your insurance company and ask them what their criteria is for "medically necessary."
 They may require a preliminary diagnosis of seizures.
 (It may nor may not be identified as epilepsy, and they may not care which doc makes the diagnosis - your primary care doc or your neurologist) Once you know what their requirement is, you can communicate this to your doctor's office so they can fulfill it and get the test ordered.

 I'd love it if they doctor's offices always jump through all the hoops to get insurance in line, but they don't.
 I've had to get in there and work things out several times.